-- 1) Diathermy qualifications and continual commercial industry experience of 12 months or more in diathermy for red vein treatment. - 2) Commercial industry experience of five consecutive years or more in beauty therapy treatments, and evidence of professional development in the commercial service: or - 3) Evidence of training with a qualified, registered and accredited red vein training provider, and commercial industry experience of 12 months or more in that specific treatment.
+1) Evidence of training with a qualified, registered and accredited red vein training provider, and commercial industry experience of 12 months or more in electrolysis.

-Collagen Induction Therapy [Derma rolling/Stamping]
+Collagen Induction Therapy [Derma rolling/Stamping/Micro-needling]

-Any therapist conducting Collagen Induction Therapy must have accredited and recognised beauty therapy qualifications and 2 years continuous industry experience in beauty therapy treatments and trained by a registered beauty therapist in collagen induction therapy.
+Any person conducting Collagen Induction Therapy must have accredited and recognised beauty therapy qualifications and 2 years continuous industry experience in beauty therapy treatments and trained by a registered beauty therapist in collagen induction therapy.